swanson/swanson.github.com/_posts/2011-10-17-webdev-katas.md

 **Problem:**
 The boss wants to keep up-to-date on that new social media thing, but Twitter's UI is too advanced for him.
-He wants you to whip up a simple Tweet Viewer so he can use maximize his synergy and improve dynamics.
+He wants you to whip up a simple Tweet Viewer so he can maximize his synergy and improve team dynamics.

 **Pre-Reqs:**
 * A web environment that can speak HTTP